 Get Involved in Student Life

 Student organizations represent a vast array of academic and personal interests.
 Some student groups are more active than others at any given time.
-Notices about organizational meetings are posted around campus and are sent via email twice a week.
+Notices about organizational meetings are posted around campus and are sent via email once a week.
 Many student organizations also maintain TWEN pages.

 American Bar Association/Law Student Division - ABA/LSDMembership in the ABA/LSD affords law students the opportunity to receive material important to future careers as lawyers, and especially relevant to the law school experience.
 Other benefits of the ABA/LSD include: low-cost major medical health and life insurance; discounts on Hertz car rental; discounts on bar review courses.
 Opportunities to join the ABA/LSD are offered at orientation and throughout the year by the ABA/LSD representatives.

 American Constitution Society

 ACS is comprised of law students, lawyers, scholars, judges, policymakers and activists working to ensure that fundamental principles of human dignity, individual rights and liberties, genuine equality, and access to justice enjoy their rightful, central place in American law.
 ACS is working to: promote a progressive vision of the Constitution, public policy and the law and build adiverse and dynamic national network of students, lawyers, academics, judges and policymakers to lead America today and over the long term.
 Faculty adviser: Gilda Daniels.

 Asian Pacific American Law Student Association - APALSA